COMMON EXPECTATIONS OF FULL TIME FACULTY

 II) Faculty members have a normal teaching load equivalent to 30 semester hours per academic year.

-1) In classes that have a lab or clinical component, division chairpersons should make teaching assignments with appropriate and equitable flexibility to satisfy both class requirements and the standard cited above.
+1) In classes that have a lab or clinical component, academic deans should make teaching assignments with appropriate and equitable flexibility to satisfy both class requirements and the standard cited above.

 2) Faculty teaching schedules should be reasonable and fair.
 Faculty members are subject to serving the College’s need to offer classes during the day, evening, weekend, and on all teaching locations.